Grading Syllabus

 Prepare and present a grading certificate when one is not provided by Hombu.
 This will be for the Junior grades and the 6th Kyu senior grade.
 A template is available to Clubs on the Resource site.

 For these grades (5th Kyu and above) costs vary according to currency exchange rates.
-The Aikikai fixes the fees twice a year in May & November based on exchange rates to run for 6 months
+The Aikikai fixes the fees for a Kyu grade twice a year in May & November based on exchange rates to run for 6 months.

-For the first Hombu grade both the Hombu and Yokohama membership and Kyu grading fee are subsidised by the Lancashire Aikikai paying half
+For the first Hombu grade both the Hombu and Yokohama membership are subsidised by the Lancashire Aikikai paying half

 For a detailed break down click here